Illinois: Movies

+Recreation

+The Illinois state parks system began in 1908 with what is now Fort Massac State Park, becoming the first park in a system encompassing more than 60 parks and about the same number of recreational and wildlife areas.

+Areas under the protection of the National Park Service include: the Illinois and Michigan Canal National Heritage Corridor near Lockport, the Lewis and Clark National Historic Trail, the Lincoln Home National Historic Site in Springfield, the Mormon Pioneer National Historic Trail, the Trail of Tears National Historic Trail, the American Discovery Trail, the Pullman National Monument, and New Philadelphia Town Site.
+The federal government also manages the Shawnee National Forest and the Midewin National Tallgrass Prairie.

 Sports

-Major league sports

 As one of the United States' major metropolises, all major sports leagues have teams headquartered in Chicago.

 Two Major League Baseball teams are located in the state.
 The Chicago Cubs of the National League play in the second-oldest major league stadium, Wrigley Field, and went the longest length of time without a championship in all of major American sport, from 1908 to 2016, when they won the World Series.
 The Chicago White Sox of the American League won the World Series in 2005, their first since 1917.
-They play on the city's south side at Guaranteed Rate Field.
+They play on the city's south side at Rate Field.
 The Chicago Bears football team has won nine total NFL Championships, the last occurring in Super Bowl XX on January 26, 1986.
 The Chicago Bulls of the NBA is one of the most recognized basketball teams in the world, largely as a result of the efforts of Michael Jordan, who led the team to six NBA championships in eight seasons in the 1990s.

-The Chicago Blackhawks of the NHL began playing in 1926, and became a member of the Original Six once the NHL dropped to that number of teams during World War II.
+The Chicago Blackhawks of the NHL began playing in 1926 and became a member of the Original Six once the NHL dropped to that number of teams during World War II.
 The Blackhawks have won six Stanley Cups, most recently in 2015.
 Chicago Fire FC is a member of MLS and has been one of the league's most successful and best-supported clubs since its founding in 1997, winning one league and four Lamar Hunt U.S. Open Cups in that timespan.
 The team played in Bridgeview, adjacent to Chicago from 2006 to 2019.
 The team now plays at Soldier Field in Chicago.

 The Chicago Red Stars have played at the top level of U.S. women's soccer since their formation in 2009, except in the 2011 season.
 The team currently plays in the National Women's Soccer League, playing at SeatGeek Stadium, the Bridgeview venue it formerly shared with Fire FC.
 The Chicago Sky have played in the Women's National Basketball Association (WNBA) since 2006.
 The Sky won their first WNBA Championship in 2021.
 They play at Wintrust Arena in Chicago.

-The Chicago Bandits of the NPF, a women's softball league; have won four league titles, most recently in 2016.
-They play at Parkway Bank Sports Complex in Rosemont, Illinois in the Chicago area.
+The Chicago Bandits of the NPF, a women's softball league, have won four league titles, most recently in 2016.
+They play at Parkway Bank Sports Complex in Rosemont, Illinois, in the Chicago area.

-Minor league sports

-Many minor league teams also call Illinois their home.
-They include: